 Taxi services from Berwick to Holy Island

-People seem to shy away from using taxis, but actually they are a great option, and the ones that we have used to date (Woody’s and 1st Cab) have been very good at showing up on time and taking account of train and tide times, both for meeting you off the train and for pickups from Holy Island.
-A one-way trip in 2017 was about £23, give or take a couple of pounds.
+People seem to shy away from using taxis, but actually they are a great option, and the ones that we have used to date (Woody’s, tel.
+01289 547009 and 1st Cab, tel.
+01289 545007) have been very good at showing up on time and taking account of train and tide times, both for meeting you off the train and for pickups from Holy Island.
+A one-way trip in September 2022 was about £33-£40, depending on the time of day/day of the week.

 Local car hire